wwidjaya/insightface-ilfw-data-preparation/README.md

-# Data Preparation Script for Custom Face Dataset that are collected from Google Image
+# Data Preparation Script for Custom Face Dataset that are collected from Google Image for InsightFace Project

 By [Wirianto Widjaya](https://github.com/wwidjaya)
 ## Preparation steps: